Mortal/csaudk-submitj/tasks/pal/README.md

   * 1 point for correct and fast algorithm

 An O(N²) solution based on the above dynamic programming formula is fast enough to get the point.

-If you are looking for a challenge, then you may try to come up with an O(N log N) solution for this problem!